Best Stops on the Oregon Coast from Lincoln City to Depoe Bay

 Amenities: Restrooms, free public parking, picnic tables

-Watch for gray whales and sea birds at this outrageously cool viewpoint.
-Boiler Bay is an easy pull-off when driving south on Highway 101 that is well worth the stop.
+Boiler Bay is the most impressive viewpoint between Lincoln City and Depoe Bay.
+Watch for gray whales and seabirds at this outrageously cool road trip stop.
+Boiler Bay is an easy pull-off when driving south on Highway 101.
+The payoffs for stopping are huge.
 Ocean views surround you in three directions as you stand on a rocky cliffside, providing a great vantage point for whale watching or simply enjoying the waves.
 There is a fence around the cliff, so it is still a good stop if you’re traveling with small children.

 Look for migratory birds near Depoe Bay